awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

-  For more information about adding ACLs to S3 buckets, see [How Do I Set ACL Bucket Permissions?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/set-bucket-permissions.html) in the *Amazon Simple Storage Service Console User Guide*\.
+  For more information about adding ACLs to S3 buckets, see [How Do I Set ACL Bucket Permissions?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/set-bucket-permissions.html) in the *Amazon Simple Storage Service User Guide*\.

 **ACL for each log file**
 In addition to the ACL on the bucket, there's an ACL on each log file\.
 The bucket owner has `FULL_CONTROL` permission on each log file, the distribution owner \(if different from the bucket owner\) has no permission, and the `awslogsdelivery` account has read and write permissions\.